kulshekhar/ts-jest/README.md

 ### Automatically finds tsconfig.json
 `ts-jest` automatically located your `tsconfig` file.
-If you want to compile typescript with a special configuration, you [also can](#tsconfig)
+If you want to compile typescript with a special configuration, you [can do that too](#tsconfig)

 ### Supports synthetic modules
 If you're on a codebase where you're using synthetic default imports, e.g.